cloudify-cosmo/getcloudify.org/guide/3.1/installation-bootstrapping.md

 Bootstrapping using Docker provides several advantages:

 * Users can bootstrap on distributions other than Ubuntu 12.04.
 * Users can upgrade containers specific to the service they want to upgrade (Currently, there's only one Application container.
-In the future, each service will contain one service (e.g. Logstash, Elasticsearch, etc..))
+In the future, each container will host one service (e.g. Logstash, Elasticsearch, etc..))
 * Cloudify's bootstrap process will be much simpler and much faster.

 The Manager Blueprints provided [here](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) contain the configuration for bootstrapping using Docker, though, by default, the configuration for Docker is commented out.

 To bootstrap using Docker, you will have to do the following:

-In the Manager Blueprint:
+## In the Manager Blueprint

 Comment the default bootstrap method: